 The policy does not apply to travel undertaken by individual students solely for personal interests and benefits (including, but not limited to, out of town athletic events, or to engage in student-teaching, internships, practicum or clinical experiences, observations or research, unless the research is organized by a member of the faculty).

-Questions about whether or not this policy applies to a particular type of student travel may be directed to the .
+Questions about whether or not this policy applies to a particular type of student travel may be directed to the Office of Student Affairs.

 DEFINITIONS: